Chris Colabello: 2015 season

-2016 season
+2016: final MLB season and suspension

 On April 22, 2016, Colabello was suspended 80 games without pay for testing positive on performance-enhancing drugs on March 13.
 This effectively ended his major league career, as Colabello never played another MLB game after the suspension began.
 At the time of his suspension, he was hitting .069 (2-for-29) in 10 games.

 In response to the suspension, Colabello released the following statement:

 On March 13, I got one of the scariest and most definitely the least expected calls of my entire life.
 I was informed by the Players Association that a banned substance was found in my urine.
 I have spent every waking moment since that day trying to find an answer as to why or how?
 The only thing I know is that I would never compromise the integrity of the game of baseball.
 I love this game too much!
 I care too deeply about it.
 I am saddened more for the impact this will have on my teammates, the organization and the fans of the Toronto Blue Jays.
 I hope that before anyone passes judgement on me they can take a look at the man that I am, and everything that I have done to get to where I am in my career.

 On July 13, Colabello was assigned to the Advanced-A Dunedin Blue Jays for a rehab assignment.
 After rehab, he was assigned to the Triple-A Buffalo Bisons for the remainder of the 2016 season.
 In 40 games with the Bisons, Colabello hit .180 with five home runs and 11 RBI.
-On December 2, 2016, Colabello was outrighted to Triple-A Buffalo after clearing waivers.
+On December 2, Colabello was outrighted to Triple-A after clearing waivers.
 He elected free agency on December 6.

 Cleveland Indians

 On December 20, 2016, Colabello signed a minor league contract with the Cleveland Indians that included an invitation to spring training.

-Colabello did not make the Indians major league roster, and was assigned to Triple-A. He was released on July 8, 2017, after hitting .225 in 72 games for the Triple-A Columbus Clippers.
+He did not make the Indians' major league roster, and was assigned to Triple-A. He was released on July 8, 2017, after hitting .225 in 72 games for the Triple-A Columbus Clippers.

 Milwaukee Brewers

 Colabello signed a minor league contract with the Milwaukee Brewers on July 18, 2017.
 He was assigned to the Triple-A Colorado Springs Sky Sox.
-He hit .301 in 44 games for the Sky Sox, but was not placed on the big league roster when teams expanded to 40 players in September.
-He played briefly for Charros de Jalisco in the Mexican Pacific Winter League in October and early November, before electing free agency on November 6.
+He hit .301 in 44 games for the Sky Sox but was not placed on the big league roster when teams expanded to 40 players in September.
+He played briefly for Charros de Jalisco in the Mexican Pacific Winter League in October and early November before electing free agency on November 6.

-T&A San Marino
+Later career

-In 2018, Colabello signed with the T&A San Marino of the Italian Baseball League, appearing in a total of 9 games during the season.
+In 2018, Colabello signed with the San Marino of the Italian Baseball League, appearing in a total of 9 games during the season.